fruitsamples/TaggedLocations/ReadMe.txt

 Events have a to-many relationship to tags (which have an inverse to-many relationship to events).
 Tags have a name which describes a feature of an event.
 Tags are displayed in a second table view; when a tag is related to the selected event, a check mark is displayed in the corresponding row.

 ===========================================================================
 BUILD REQUIREMENTS:

-Xcode 3.1 or later, Mac OS X v10.5.7 or later, iPhone OS 3.0
+iOS 4.0 SDK

 ===========================================================================
 RUNTIME REQUIREMENTS:

-Mac OS X v10.5.7 or later, iPhone OS 3.0
+iPhone OS 3.2 or later

 ===========================================================================
 PACKAGING LIST:

 View Controllers
 ----------------
 RootViewController.{h,m}
 The table view controller responsible for displaying the list of events, supporting additional functionality:
  * Addition of new new events
  * Deletion of existing events using UITableView's tableView:commitEditingStyle:forRowAtIndexPath: method
  * Editing an event's name

 TagSelectionController.{h,m}
 The table view controller responsible for displaying and editing tags.
 The rows show a check mark if the selected event is related to the corresponding tag.

 Model
 -----
 TaggedLocations.xcdatamodel
 The Core Data managed object model for the application.